Vargodl/DVwords-WeekenStrung/README.md

 I am luckier, I think than others are—at least than they are aware for them or me.
 That is probably just an optimistic attitude but, instead of -destructive, it is self-fulfilling.

 My dad embodied and instilled many good attitudes.
 One was a smiling sincere through-the-bone-marrow optimism.
-In addition, he also was family-focused, hard work, believed in the goodness of people and always getting better, learning, questioning and education, especially higher education.
+In addition, he always  focused on family, hard work, learning, questioning and education, especially higher education.
+He believed in the goodness of people and the value of self-improvement and always getting better,

 There are many ways we self-harm, sabotage, destruct, detract.
 How much longer healthier better if we didn’t.
 We are own worst telomere shorteners.